saumeya/kam/docs/FAQ/GitopsFAQ.md

 ```

 This additional parameter configures the TLS to be insecure, i.e. it will not do _any_ validation of the TLS certificate that the server presents, so yes, the data is encrypted, but you don't know who you are sending it to.

-The `config/cicd/base/06-templates/app-ci-build-from-push-template.yaml` template will need the same change applied.

 You will also need to configure Argo CD to fetch your data insecurely.